-Region exiting detection function detects people, vehicles or other objects which exit from a predefined virtual region, and some certain actions can be taken when the alarm is triggered.
+Region exiting detection function detects people, vehicle or other objects which exit from a predefined virtual region, and some certain actions can be taken when the alarm is triggered.

-- 1. Go to Configuration \rightarrow Event \rightarrow Smart Event \rightarrow Region Exiting. - 2.
-Set Camera. - 3.
-Turn on Enable. - 4.
-Optional: Check Save VCA Picture to save the captured pictures of VCA detection. - 5.
-Set the detection rules and detection areas. - 1) Set Arming Area.
-Up to 4 arming areas are selectable. - 2) Adjust Sensitivity.
+- 1. Go to Configuration → Event → Smart Event → Region Exiting . - 2.
+Select Camera to configure. - 3.
+Check Enable Region Exiting Detection. - 4.
+Check Save VCA Picture to save the captured pictures of VCA detection. - 5.
+Set the detection rules and detection areas. - 1) Select Arming Area.
+Up to 4 arming areas are selectable. - 2) Click Draw Area and draw a quadrilateral in the preview window by specifying four vertexes of the detection region. - 3) Adjust Sensitivity.
 Sensitivity: Range [0-100].
-The higher the value is, the more easily the detection alarm can be triggered. - 3) Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human body or vehicle.
+The higher the value is, the more easily the detection alarm can be triggered. - 6.
+Set the arming schedule. - 7.
+Set the linkage actions. - 8.
+Click Apply.